mroi/nix-base/README.md

 **`all`**
 Runs all the above subcommands.

-The command line option `-i` or `--interactive` prompts for any state-changing commands, are confirmed by pressing `Enter`.
+The command line option `-i` or `--interactive` prompts for any state-changing commands.
+Confirm them by pressing `Enter`.

 Repository Structure
 --------------------